haderech/eostd/README.md

-# eosio-xt
+# EOSLib

-EOSIO eXTension is a collection of open source libraries for EOSIO smart contract.
+EOSLib is a collection of open source libraries for EOSIO smart contract.